spandan1460/self-hosted-runner-BITS-Assignment/README.md

 * Installing Github Actions Runner

-Next up we will need to install the [GitHub actions runner](https://github.com/actions/runner) in our `dockerfile` Now to give you a "behind the scenes" of how I usually build my `dockerfile`s, I run a container to test my installs:
+Next up we will need to install the [GitHub actions runner](https://github.com/actions/runner) in our `dockerfile` Now to give you a "behind the scenes" of how we usually build our `dockerfile`s, We run a container to test my installs:

 ```
 docker build . -t github-runner:latest